apoorvasomanima2025-a11y/eco6810-unemployment-predictor/CHARTER.md

 If you cannot write a number, you do not yet have a project — you have a topic.
 Go back to Section 2.

 *Write here:*
+Predictive: Out-of-sample R² on a held-out test sample (20% of worldwide country-year observations from 2000–2023) is at least 0.50, versus a baseline model R² of 0.00.
 ---

 ## 4. Baseline to beat